MC1183015 – Fix/Update Microsoft Sentinel Account Entity Naming to avoid inconsistent account identification in incidents and alerts

 Automation Failures

-Automation rules and playbooks that rely on outdated account naming conventions may fail to execute properly, leading to delays in incident response and remediation efforts.
+Automation rules and playbooks may fail to execute correctly if they rely on outdated account naming conventions, leading to unprocessed alerts and incidents.

 - roles: Automation Engineer, Security Operations Center (SOC) Analyst